 - Recovery from surgery

-These diets are not breed specific but are prescribed by vets to solve very specific problems.
+These diets are not breed specific but are prescribed by vets to solve dog food specific to breed problems.
 Royal Canin’s vet line, Medi-Cal, is often meant to be fed temporarily to provide relief from a particular issue.

 Once the underlying problem is diagnosed and addressed, it may be possible to transition your dog back to a non-prescription, breed specific versions of the food at your vet’s recommendation, of course.